adi-g15/notes/linux/Chapter 9/process.md

 > NOTE- **It is not the same as a program or a command**, as a single command may actually start several processes simultaneously.

 Some processes are independent, some are related to others.
-So failue of one may or may not affect the other.
+So failure of one may or may not affect the other.

 ## Resources